Burn Injury Compensation Claims

 How much compensation will I receive?

 The amount of compensation that is paid to you will depend upon how severe the symptoms and lasting impact of your injury is considered to be.
-Our solicitors work with determination to ensure that you achieve the highest awards possible and we do this by building a thorough case, inclusive of all of your losses and suffering.
+Your solicitor will work with determination to ensure that you achieve the highest awards possible and they do this by building a thorough case, inclusive of all of your losses and suffering.

 When calculating the compensation amount to be paid, the following will be taken into consideration: